cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 **********************
-Starting with T-Coffee
+Starting With T-Coffee
 **********************

-We only give you the very basics here.
-Please use the Tutorial for more detailed information on how to use our tools.
+.. warning:: We only give you the very basics here, please go to the T-Coffee manual for a more detailed description and available options for the different tools.
+You can also try the T-Coffee tutorial for a practical training on T-Coffee alignment and other functions using applied examples on published research data.

 T-Coffee
 ========
-Write your sequences in the same file (Swiss-prot, Fasta or Pir) and type:
+Write your sequences (protein, DNA or RNA) in the same file in one of the following format: Swiss-prot, Fasta or Pir; then run T-Coffee with the following command:

 ::